yicizhong98/yicizhong98.github.io/_news/announcement_1.md

 inline: true
 ---

-It's amazing to see 3d Pulsar magnetosphere shocked by left coming wind!
+It's amazing to see 3d Pulsar magnetosphere shocked by companion wind!